t81dev/ternary-fabric/docs/00_OVERVIEW.md

 ## 1. Core Innovation

 Traditional binary accelerators spend a significant portion of their power and area on multipliers.
-The Ternary Fabric replaces these with simple **Multiplexer-Accumulators**:
+Ternary Fabric replaces these with simple **Multiplexer-Accumulators**:

 *   **Sign-Flip Logic:** Multiplication by $+1$ or $-1$ is reduced to a conditional addition or subtraction.
 *   **Zero-Skip Hardware:** If either the weight or input is $0$, the accumulator is clock-gated.
 Power is only consumed for non-zero operations, making it ideal for sparse models like Large Language Models (LLMs).